serpapi/vessel-screenshot-archiver/README.md

   hits a texture size limit) and very long captures can exceed the timeout.
   The script falls back to a viewport screenshot for those pages and logs a warning.
-- URL scoping and normalization match the crosslink mapper example: fragments and query strings stripped, trailing slashes dropped, assets skipped.
+- URL scoping keeps the crawl on the start URL's host, and either under its path prefix (default) or matching `SCOPE_PATTERN`.
+URLs are normalized (fragments and query strings stripped, trailing slashes dropped) and asset URLs (images, CSS, feeds, ...) are skipped.